firetto/Walnut/README.md

  - Concatenation of automata, using the `concat` command
  - Left quotient of automata, using the `leftquo` command
  - Right quotient of automata, using the `rightquo` command
+ - Set the alphabet or number system of automata, using the `alphabet` command

 ## Union of automata